 The tensions within families can sometimes become very high, the atmosphere becomes tense and the distance between parents and child is increasing.
 Parents feel powerless, children feel left alone.
 Bridging this distance then becomes difficult.

 During family conversations I look with the youngster and parents to see how the atmosphere can be improved.
 In addition, everyone is heard in his desires and needs.

 in composite families there is an extra dynamic going on, sometimes this manifests itself in the feeling of being too marginalized or having to take everyone into account too much.
 Which may have to do with the difference in the position of biological parent / child and step parent / child.
 In addition, the feelings of loyalty of the children to the non-resident parent also play a role.

 In these composite families, the mutual relationships can be worked on in smaller parts.
 So it is not the case that the whole family has to be present in all conversations.

 When it is not possible to go into therapy together and you get stuck over and over again, not knowing how to get out, then individual therapy is an option.
 Often the above has to do with problems within the relationship or problems within yourself in contact with others.
 During conversations we look together at how it is that patterns are stuck and repeat themselves.
 Which factors play a role in this and what is needed to regain confidence in yourself and to feel comfortable again.
 A specific area of attention is the partner of people with addiction problems and / or other psychological problems

-Cancellation can be done by e-mail or telephone up to 24 hours in advance, after which 50 euros will be charged.
+can be done by email or telephone up to 24 hours in advance, after which 50 Euro will be charged

-NVRG (Dutch Association for Relationship and Family Therapists.
-12443
+NVRG (Dutch Association for Relationship and Family Therapists)